multicatch/cucumber-audit/doc/README.md

 ### Do I need to know Java/Kotlin to use this?

 You just need English.
-Scenarios are written in Gherking, which is just as simple as using English.
+Scenarios are written in Gherkin, which is just as simple as using English.
 See the predefined steps for reference.

 ## Project Modules